Shubebs/CMPE-431-pROJECT/README.md

-Commit 10: Open current directory for file listing.# Commit 11: Loop through directory and send file names with sizes Commit 12: Finish directory listing with closing and end signal
+Commit 10: Open current directory for file listing.# Commit 11: Loop through directory and send file names with sizes Commit 12: Finish directory listing with closing and end signal Commit 13: Add logic to check and open requested file